ben0bi/Be-LED/README.md

 On your Raspi, do that:

 # install node if not installed.
-# install apache2 if not installed. (node only maybe later.)
+# install apache2 if not installed.
+# The apache page is there because the box can always respond,
+# also if the node server does not run.

 cd /home/pi/Documents
 git clone https://github.com/ben0bi/ThereWillBeLED